SEME PROGRAM CURRICULUM

 Learners will complete a short pre-test at the beginning of the program as a self-assessment tool to guide their learning.
 A combination of written evaluations and simulated acute resuscitation scenarios will establish learners’ cumulative knowledge and skill level progression during the course of the SEME program.

-Learners will receive feedback on a regular basis through a combination of shift evaluation forms completed by preceptors and supervisors.
+Learners will receive feedback on a regular basis through a combination of individual shift evaluation forms and monthly rotation evaluations completed by preceptors and site supervisors.

-Requirements for successful completion of the SEME program include attendance during the 12 weeks of clinical rotations, attendance at the academic education days, and completion of the course evaluation.
+Requirements for successful completion of the SEME program include attendance during the 12 weeks of clinical rotations, full participation during the academic education days, and completion of the course evaluation.
 The SEME program is accredited for 207 Mainpro+ Certified Group Learning credits after submission of a post course reflection to the CFPC.
 In addition, the program is recognized for 256 hours towards practice eligibility for application to write the CAC-EM exam.